 - Threat of new entrants or new entry (moderate force)

 Recommendations.
 Considering that competition is the strongest force in the information technology industry environment, strategic efforts must focus on improving the competitive advantage of International Business Machines Corporation.
 This recommendation addresses the need to support the industry leadership aims established in IBM’s vision statement and mission statement.
 For example, the company can improve IBMers’ talents and skills to maximize business competitiveness through expertise in information technologies.
-IBM’s organizational culture can support such human resource development strategy.
-Another recommendation is to emphasize breakthrough innovation in the company’s research and development efforts.
+IBM’s organizational culture (work culture) can support such a human resource development strategy.
+Another recommendation based on this Five Forces analysis is to emphasize breakthrough innovation in the company’s research and development efforts.
 Such breakthrough innovation should contribute to the extensive intellectual property portfolio, which is one of the main strengths identified in the SWOT analysis of IBM.
 In relation, it is also recommended that the company enhance product development, innovation and management for competitive advantage through established institutions in the business.
-For instance, adjustments in the components of IBM’s organizational structure can support this enhancement strategy for competitive advantage.
-Furthermore, the company must address the other forces included in this Porter’s Five Forces analysis, considering their moderate intensities and the significance of their contributory external factors.
+For instance, adjustments in the components of IBM’s organizational structure (business structure) can support this enhancement strategy for competitive advantage.
+Furthermore, the company must address the other forces included in this Five Forces analysis, considering their moderate intensities and the significance of their contributory external factors.

 Competitive Rivalry or Competition with IBM (Strong Force)